Mauritania: Risk Assessment

 - Supported by donors and international organizations

-- Rich in minerals and fisheries resources
+- Rich in minerals (iron, gold, copper) and fishery resources

 - Energy potential (gas, renewables)

-- Limited formal economy
+- Small formal economy